Hawkeyes beat Purdue for second Big Ten win of the year

-IOWA CITY — After two straight losses in the Big Ten, the Iowa Hawkeyes needed a victory.
+IOWA CITY — After two straight losses in the Big Ten and dips in the rankings, the 23rd-ranked Iowa Hawkeyes needed a victory.
 They got just what the doctor ordered Saturday, beating Purdue 26-20.

 The Hawks set the tempo right out of the gate, taking over seven minutes off the clock on the game’s opening drive, which resulted in a Keith Duncan field goal.
 He would drive two more through before the half to give Iowa a 9-7 advantage heading to the locker room.